Magician (Marvel Comics): Lee Guardineer

 Lee Guardineer is a stage magician who used his stage acts to rob rich party guests.
 His activities attracted the attention of Giant-Man's ants who reported this.
 The Magician then robbed a yacht party run by the rich socialite Sterling Stuyvesant and kidnapped the Wasp to make Giant-Man jealous.
 In response, Giant-Man set up a phony yacht party which lured the Magician to a trap.
 Once that trap was sprung, Giant-Man captured the Magician and saved the Wasp.
 The Magician was fished out of the water by the police and later taken to prison.

 While Hank Pym was out of town, the Magician escaped from prison and set up a clothing store with Wasp-inspired clothing.
 When the Wasp arrived, the Magician attacks in order to capture the Wasp.
 However, the Wasp soon makes short work of the Magician using quick thinking and the store's many toys to take down the Magician who is promptly arrested by the police.

-Sometime later, Lee was released from prison and moved to Tampa with a dancer named Chasity to start a new family where he had a son.
+Sometime later, Lee was released from prison and moved to Tampa with a dancer named Chasity, with whom he had a son.